 If the Default DRB Allowed IE is included in the PDU Session Resource Setup Info – SN terminated IE of the S-NODE ADDITION REQUEST message and set to “true”, the S-NG-RAN node may configure the default DRB for the PDU session.

+If the S-NODE ADDITION REQUEST ACKNOWLEDGE message includes the DRB IDs taken into use IE, the M-NG-RAN node shall, if applicable, act as specified in TS 37.340 [8].

 Interactions with the S-NG-RAN node Reconfiguration Completion procedure: